My 4th virtual summit is in the books and I can't wait to share these results with you!

 The last thing I'll cover is my summit hosting process.

 First, my assistant did a ton of work for me.
 She...

 Overall, she saved me a ton of time.

-Something else that went well with the process was allowing several weeks between when speaker's presentations are due versus when the summit actually started.
+Something else that went well with the process was allowing several weeks between when the speaker's presentations are due versus when the summit actually started.

 This year, I had 80% of the presentations by the day after the due date.
 Last year, I only had 50%.
 All I did was give a little more encouragement and a few more reminders.

-We're almost done, but next I want to talk about the overall lessons I learned this time around in hosting a virtual summit.
+We're almost done, but next, I want to talk about the overall lessons I learned this time around in hosting a virtual summit.

 There are two things I plan to change for my next summit.

 First, I plan to have at least one networking session that is open to all attendees, rather than just people who purchased an all-access pass.
-I do worry what it will look like to invite thousands of people to a Zoom call, but it's worth a try!
+I do worry about what it will look like to invite thousands of people to a Zoom call, but it's worth a try!